 Evidently, my mother was feeling some pressure as well.
 As graduation season approached, I heard a lot of, “I ran into so and so’s mother at the grocery store today.
 She told me that so and so is going to (Northwestern, Syracuse, UNH, UMass, Dartmouth…) in the fall.
 Isn’t that nice?”
 Mom would look at me with hopeful eyes for a reaction to this news and then give a heaving sigh and shake her head when she got nothing.

 In the long run, my parents came to accept my choice, but it was pretty tense around our house for a while.
 When I did eventually decide to apply to college, it was on my own terms, and not with some sense of societal obligation or family pressure hanging over me.

-We’ve already started college discussions with our teenager, as he has brought the subject up multiple times.
-Since many schools have College Fairs and campus tours that all students can attend, the seed is planted early.
+We’ve already started college discussions with our teenager.
+He has brought the subject up multiple times.
+The seed is planted early.
+There have been College Fairs and campus tours that all students can attend.

 We’ve made it clear that we don’t believe college is necessarily a good fit for everyone and that we won’t pressure him to go.
 We have also made it clear that if the idea of college doesn’t suit him, he needs to find a viable alternative that does not involve sleeping in and playing video games all day.
 He must do something productive, even if it’s not in a classroom setting.

-There are so many possibilities out there for your teen to be successful, and so many professions that don’t require a four or even two-year degree.
+There are possibilities for every teenager to be successful, and so many professions that don’t require a four or even a two-year degree.
 Vocational Training and Certification Programs are available for many career choices, and if the prospect of a huge college campus seems too daunting, many degrees are available entirely online.
-The most important things you can do for your teen during this transitional time is to support, encourage, and keep lines of communication open as they try to figure out the next step of their life journey.
+The most important thing you can do for your teenager during this transitional time is to support, encourage, and keep lines of communication open as they try to figure out the next step of their life journey.